 But little do most foreign visitors know, but Florence is one of the best cities for European summer escapes with some gems not far from the city on the coast too – some of Italy’s finest beaches, including 18 beaches classified as ‘Blue Flags’, the highest rating for environmental sustainability and water quality.

 The closest stretches of sand are in the upmarket Versilia area which is as well-loved for its lively nightlife as it is for its lovely long, wide beaches, which include Viareggio, Marina di Carrara, Forte dei Marmi, Pietrasanta, and Camaiore.

 These are old and established too with private beaches with changing rooms, showers, sun-beds, deckchairs and umbrellas, and plenty of cafés, bars and restaurants overlooking the promenades that are as much a part of the experience as the sun and sand.

 - Travel is chaotic right now, so as soon as you book your flights, buy travel insurance so you’re covered in case of flight cancellations, missed connections and lost luggage, not to mention Covid.

 - For moving between cities, European trains are unbeatable and will always be our preference over planes.

-- If you’re not straying too far away from the cities, you can use public transport, which will take you to beaches around Nice and Porto.
+- If you’re not straying too far from the cities, you can use public transport to get to the beach, especially trains, which will take you to beaches around Nice and Porto for instance.

-- If you’re travelling a bit of a distance from cities, as you would need to do from Perpignan and Florence, it’s best to hire a car.
-We used Europcar for many years, generally picking the vehicle up from the airport upon arrival.
+- If you’re travelling a bit of a distance from cities to the coast, as you would need to do from Perpignan and Florence, it’s best to rent a car.

-- Keep in mind that during European summers accommodation can be booked out months in advance, so reserve something early.
-Grand hotels and B&Bs can be atmospheric but we always prefer settling in for a while into holiday rentals, whether its apartments or beach houses.
+- Keep in mind that during the European summer accommodation can be booked out months in advance, so book accommodation as soon as you book flights.
+Grand hotels and B&Bs can be atmospheric but if you’re staying for more than a few days consider holiday rentals, whether apartment rentals or beach houses.